Cap Rate vs. Cash on Cash Return in Commercial Real Estate

 Cap Rate = Net Operating Income / Property Value

-As it relates specifically to this post, cap rates also represent a real estate market’s assessment of risk associated with the purchase of a property.
-A lower cap rate means that the property is judged to have less risk, which usually means slow, steady, growth in net operating income.
-Traditionally, property types like Multifamily or those with strong tenants tend to fetch the lowest cap rates (highest price).
+Cap rates can also represent a real estate market’s assessment of risk associated with the purchase of a property.
+A lower cap rate means that the property is judged to have less risk, which usually means slow, steady growth in net operating income.
+Traditionally, property types like multifamily or those with strong tenants tend to fetch the lowest cap rates (highest price).

 A higher cap rate means that the market judges the property to have more risk, which means that investors need to earn a higher rate of return to purchase it.
 As a result, the price will be lower.
 Properties in riskier asset classes like hotels, restaurants, and office buildings or those that have large vacancies or operational issues tend to fetch higher cap rates.